rpianezza/Human-TE/ric_documentation/4_HGDP_Geographic-details.md

 also for 1/3 Oceanian population.
 Can this be another sign of archaic admixture, maybe related to the Y chromosome?
-If this TE was rare in Neandertal/Denisovans **Y chromosome**, modern human males with strong admixture would show few TE than modern females.
+If this TE was rare in Neandertal/Denisovans **Y chromosome**, modern human males with strong admixture would show fewer TE than modern females.

 #### DNA transposons